pytorch/pytorch/torch/csrc/jit/README.md

 The JIT can run and optimize PyTorch programs separate from the Python interpreter.
 This overview is organized into sections that go over different independent components:

 1. Core Program Representation -  The JIT executes TorchScript, a subset of python.
 This section describes how TorchScript programs are represented in the JIT, and serves as the interchange format between components of the JIT.
-2. Generating Programs - TorchScript programs can be created either through tracing python code or through directly writing TorchScript.
+2. Generating Programs - TorchScript programs can be created either through tracing Python code or through directly writing TorchScript.
 This section describes how Models are created from these frontends.
 3. Executing Programs - Once created, TorchScript models are optimized and run.
 Since this is a just-in-time compiler, programs are optimized as they are executed, so this section describes both how programs are optimized and how they get run.
 4. Saving Programs - TorchScript is often created in Python and then used from C++.
 This section describes how the save and load process works.
 5. Python Bindings - TorchScript code is normally created and used from Python, so this section describes how the Python components interact with the code in this directory.

 For concepts that are actual classes in the JIT, we use capitalized words, e.g. Graph or Value.

-Sections start with a reference to the file they are talking about.
+Sections start with a reference to the source file where the code related to the section resides.

 Core Program Representation
 ---------------------------